38 Different Species of Wild Cats

 The African Golden Cat, scientifically known as Caracal aurata, is another fascinating Species of Wild Cat found primarily in the rainforests of West and Central Africa.

-Despite its name, the African Golden Cat has no golden-colored coat.
+Despite its name, the African golden cat does not have a golden coat.
 Instead, its fur can vary from dark brown to reddish-brown, with spots and stripes covering its body.

 This medium-sized cat has a muscular build, short legs, and a long tail.
-Its ears are also quite distinctive, being tufted and rounded.
+Its tufted and rounded ears are also quite distinctive.

 The African Golden cat is primarily a solitary and nocturnal hunter, preying on various animals, including rodents, birds, and small primates.